AntonyDavidTroy/OlympusFitness/README.md

       - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fantonydavidtroy.github.io%2FOlympusFitness%2F)
   - CSS
      -  No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fantonydavidtroy.github.io%2FOlympusFitness%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+## Issues

+  - After finishing the website the first issue I had was the images in the Gallery page were getting bigger when hovered, but it also kicked all other images out of alignment.
+I fixed this by changing the 'max-height' to 'height' and it solved it.

+  - The second issue I had with this website was the timetable could be scrolled up and down aswell as left and right, it made it look pretty tacky, so after that I changed the overflow to overflow-x.
+This solved this issue for me.

+  - My third issue was when I was using devices with smaller screens alot of images kept appearing stretched, I had to keep changing the heights of the images, so as the screens got smaller I had to change the height of the images between certain sizes of screens.

+  - After finally finishing I realised I didn't put a title about the enquiry form and contact info in the Contact page.
+So I simply added a title above with was central to keep that professional look.

+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://antonydavidtroy.github.io/OlympusFitness/

+## Credits

+#### Contents

+  - Some of the information in the classes and membership boxes was taken from https://www.kingshill-infinity-fitness.uk/

+  - Instructions on how to implement the enquiry form on the Contacts page was taken from https://www.youtube.com/watch?v=UAWhbMDBGW4

+  - The icons in the footer and in the contact information were taken from https://fontawesome.com/

+#### Media

+  - The timetable layout was taken from a google images search of 'gym timetables'

+  - The images throughout the website were all taken from multiple google images searches of 'gym, 'gym equipment' 'group class workouts' 'yoga' 'spin class'